jdevries3133/nvim_config/README.md

 - I use this config all day every day at work - it's battle tested and continuously improving

-In sum, this isn't a quick slew of trendy plugins thrown together for a YouTube tutorial.
-It's a well-composed whole that works.
+This plugin is a thoughtfully assembled and well-composed whole that just works.
 Any bugs or rough spots are patched almost immediately because I'll see them, feel the pain, and fix it.

 As a downstream user, you'll get a config that is good and stays good, and there's more than enough information for you to extend it to your liking, and make it your own.
 In fact, you'll find that a majority of this code doesn't do anything too opinionated.
-Most of it is just the boring stuff that you'd tear your hair out trying to cobble together.
+Most of it is just the boring stuff that you'd tear your hair out trying to cobble together yourself.

+## `FORKING.md`

+This config is forkable by design!
+Look at [the forking guide.](./FORKING.md)

 ## `PLUGINS.md`